 Another highlight at The Lodge is the many outdoor terraces overlooking the water, they provide numerous places to sit back and relax.
 My suggestion is to grab a cup of coffee or a glass of wine from the Roasted Oak Coffee & Wine Bar inside the lobby and check out a sunrise or sunset.
 They even have fire pits to keep you warm – if you’re visiting in the winter like us – after the sun goes down.

 And since The Lodge is a Hilton Hotel, don’t forget you can use points to book a room if you take advantage of the Hilton Rewards Program.
-One of the biggest ways we save on hotel spending while on the road is booking free hotel stays through various hotel point programs – click the link to read all about it.
+One of the biggest ways we save on hotel spending while on the road is by booking free hotel stays through various hotel point programs – click the link to read all about it.

 The Restaurants